jeonghoonkang/BerePi/apps/otsdb/delete/Hbase.md

-As you're using OpenTSDB on top of HBase, it makes it pretty simple - as it creates 4 tables tsdb, tsdb-meta, tsdb-uid, tsdb-tree among them tsdb is the single huge table where OpenTSDB puts the whole data.
+4 tables tsdb, tsdb-meta, tsdb-uid, tsdb-tree among them tsdb is the single huge table where OpenTSDB puts the whole data.
 So to set delete time we need to alter conf for tsdb table only.

 As per the excerpt from the docs (above) TTL can be set for column family - tsdb has a single cf i.e. t, which is to fulfill the bare minimum i.e. HBase requires a table to have at-least one column family.

-You can check the current value for the TTL, via shell:
+check the current value for the TTL, via shell:

 hbase> describe 'tsdb'